hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

 Vine Copula Types
 *****************
 Every vine copula has a Regular Vine structure (R-vine).
-And there are 2 specific subgenres of R-vine called Cannonical Vine and Drawable Vine.
+And there are 2 specific subgenres of R-vine called Canonical Vine and Drawable Vine.
 Those structure hold true for every layer of the tree.
 They can be visualized as follows:

 .. figure:: images/Rvine_Cvine_Dvine.png